GENERAL QUESTIONS ABOUT HYDERHANGOUT

 Q: What is a charm pack?

 A: Originally the term charm pack was used for just a pack of 5" squares that were all different.
 It has been expanded in its use today to include any of the squares of that size in packs.
 In our stores, we will state if the pieces are all different or maybe have a quantity of some of each color.
 We will also state the size of the squares in that pack.
 We have in stock packs of squares from 2" up to 6 1/2" in size.
 We also have triangle packs available.
+There are manufacturer specific names for their 5 inch packs, so if in doubt ask us.
+We love to help.

 Q: What is a jelly roll?

 A: A jelly roll is a package of fabric that contains strips of fabric cut by the WOF.
 Moda fabrics has a standard of a jelly roll containing 40 each -- 2 ½" x WOF" strips.
 Some other suppliers have their jelly rolls with different quantities.
 In our listings in our stores, we will have noted what the qty. of strips there is.
 We have what we call jelly roll shorts.
 These rolls have strips that are not the full width of the fabric and come in sizes 2 1/2" wide by length of 22" or less.
+Jelly rolls are also known as strip packs, sugary strips, happy halves, roll packs, and other manufacturer specific names.

 Q: What is a layer cake?